truecharts/website/docs/manual/scope.md

 ## Conclusion

 TrueCharts is a project dedicated to delivering high-quality Helm charts for Kubernetes applications.
 By focusing on native Helm features, avoiding platform-specific functionality, and leveraging existing containers, TrueCharts provides users with reliable, portable, and user-friendly solutions.
-The projects commitment to compatibility, maintainability, and engagement with the Kubernetes community ensures a robust and valuable resource for Kubernetes developers and operators.
+The projects commitment to compatibility, maintainability, and engagement with the Kubernetes community ensures a robust and valuable resource for Kubernetes developers and system.

 For more information, please visit the TrueCharts website at https://truecharts.org or engage with the community through the provided communication channels.